 I have been the President of JSCC for three years, and will go into 4th years in this April.
 A membership has been growing gradually.
 I would like to aim as followings: to activate JSCC and to develop committee activities; to contribute to global harmonization of clinical laboratory testings as a member of IFCC; to send and offer JSCC original information, methods, reagents and analyzers.

-The major events of this year are our board meeting in March (for the change of directors that takes place every two years), the general meeting of JSCC members (Tokyo) in June, IFCC-EFLM EuroMedLab (Athens) in June, our annual meeting (Prof. Hitoshi Chiba, Sapporo) in October, and the IFCC WorldLab (Durban) in October.
-I hope that many professionals in the field will register for these events and submit papers, and look forward to meeting you all in Sapporo, at other meetings in Japan or those held in other countries.
+The major events of this year are the general meeting of JSCC members (Tokyo) in June, the annual meeting (Prof. Junichi Ishii, Nagoya) in August, the regular meeting of each branch.
+Especially, I hope that many professionals in the field will register for the annual meeting and submit papers, and look forward to meeting you all in Nagoya.

 Finally, I would like to inform you that I will continue my efforts to promote the realization of JSCC’s mission of “Developing Innovative Scientific Clinical Chemistry and Laboratory Medicine Techniques”

 I would be very grateful for your continuing cooperation in these efforts.

 President of JSCC

 ▌Profile of Japan Society of Clinical Chemistry